How to move from director to partner at a Big 4 firm (EY, Deloitte, KPMG and PwC)

 Is your personal brand blocking your career progression?

-Much like your personal brand, you also need to start building your business case as early as possible if you want to transition from director to partner.
-What you will find is that all of the Big 4 firms will require potential associate partners, managing directors or executive directors to also have a business case.
+Much like your personal brand, you must start building your business case as early as possible if you want to transition from director to partner.
+You will find that all Big 4 firms will require potential associate partners, managing directors or executive directors, to have a Business Case.

-The directors at Big 4 firms, EY, Deloitte, KPMG and PwC, who successfully make it through to partner have been working on their business case for at least a couple of years.
-It is not impossible, but very hard, to build a strong business case within only 12-24 months of actively building a business case for partnership.
+The directors at Big 4 firms, EY, Deloitte, KPMG and PwC, who successfully make it through to partner have been working on their Business Case for at least a few years.
+It is not impossible, but very hard, to build a strong Business Case within only 12-24 months of actively building a business case for partnership.

-One of our most sought-after courses in our subscriber-only site Progress to Partner is called “How to Build a Cast-Iron Business Case for Partner”.
+One of the most sought-after courses in our Progress to Partner is called “How to Build a Cast-Iron Business Case for Partner”.
 We think it’s a must-have in your arsenal of tools and guidance to help with your career progression.

 4 tested tips which will make your Business Case really stand out (for the right reasons)